muziejus/javascripting-english-major/2-calculator.md

 that we will learn in this chapter.

-Speaking a few decades later, Douglas Crockford picks up the thread from where Burke ended it (punchcards) and moves us all the way up to JavaScript in the first two of his *Crockford on JavaScript* lectures, “[The Early Years](https://www.youtube.com/embed/JxAXlJEmNMg)” and “[And Then There Was JavaScript](https://www.youtube.com/watch?v=RO1Wnu-xKoY).”
+Speaking a few decades later, Douglas Crockford picks up the thread from where Burke ended it (punchcards) and moves us all the way up to JavaScript in two of his *Crockford on JavaScript* lectures, “[The Early Years](https://www.youtube.com/embed/JxAXlJEmNMg)” and the first 20 minutes of “[And Then There Was JavaScript](https://www.youtube.com/watch?v=RO1Wnu-xKoY).”
 Although the lectures are aimed at people with some programming knowledge, meaning that they get pretty geeky, what Crockford does well is hammer home two key points